lumy/simplon_languages_object/subject_poo_hard.md

 class, implementing the interface.
 When an elf is told to wrap a gift, it does so all by itself, using the `Table` and `ConveyorBelt` to wrap up a gift and send it by pressing the `ConveyorBelt`’s OUT button.

+# The Boxes

+Let’s complicate things a little.
+Implement the `TableRand` and `ConveyorBeltRand` classes, that provide a random set of `Objects`.
+Your Elf must be able to make as many presents as possible using these Objects, and send them to Santa.
+When it can’t do anything anymore, it yells: `o’pa ere’s somin’ wron’ in da box!` Oh, by the way, there’s something really weird with the `ConveyorBeltRand`.
+It makes a lot of noise.
+The goblin mechanic that delivered it said it talks.
+More specifically, he said `espeex’n’XML`.
+Ruddy goblin accents, I never understand’em.
+The fact of the matter is, your `ConveyorBeltRand` must `speex’n’XML`: it must describe the gift it is sending, from the outside in,inXML.
+The goblin says it’s something called `serialization`,for what it’s worth.

+# IS SANTA QUANTUM?

+It is now time to implement SantaClaus, as a separate program.
+Santa is lazy, and simply waits for gifts to put them into the sleigh.
+A gift is the result of an `XMLserialization` of your objects.
+These, stored in files, are passed as parameters to Santa on the commandline:`./santa gift1.xml gift2.xml gift3.xml` You will have to show the inspector that your Santa loads each gift from XML into memory using what the ol’goblin called `deserialization`.
+To do so, you must take each gift, open it, take the toy inside it and put it back into the box.
+Quality control is very important for Santa: to know wether Shrodinger’s cat is still alive, he simply opens the box!
+When he takes the toy out of the box, it yells (useful tok know what’s inside, right?).

+# THE WARP MACHINE OR ONE MORE STEP TOWARDS DEMENTIA

+Gifts are coming out of a device called the Warp Machine.
+Any gift sent by the new `ConveyorBelt` with the OUT button is received by the warp machine, through one of these parts that look like a big magic sock.
+This sacred machine expects a mystical number before it connects to the elves’magical `conveyorbelt`, number provided by Santa when it is launchin warp mode with the `-w` flag (as in “WarpMeUpScotty”).
+There is an old saying among the dwarves, which goes something like this:

+> To connect the magical sock to the warp, this sock must be "figurated in ’u di pee multi-caste!?".
+> The mystical number works by quadruplet.
+The first one always starts between 234 and 239.
+Ask my
+> cousin gougle for more information.

+I didn’t say it was a nice saying.
+Just an old one.
+Anyways.
+Modify your `SantaClaus` program so that it takes this mystical number as parameter and properly configures the warp machine connected with the magic sock.
+In addition, the goblin mechanic made a new version of `ConveyorBeltRand`: the `MagicalCarpet`.
+Just like the `ConveyorBeltRand`, "espeex’n’XML", and the noise it produces is sent out into the warp.
+The XML is then captured by Santa’s sock.
+This lets Santa know what’s going on on the `ConveyorBelt`.
+He can then get the gift out of the wrap, and proves everything worked correctly to the inspector by grabbing the toy inside it.
+This means many elf production lines can all send their gifts to Santa at the same time!
+If several Santa's use the same mystical number, they will all receive the gifts destined to this number, which is very convenient for duplicating gifts.
+Several SantaClaus ?
+We told you he was quantum!
+Pay attention!

+Bonus: get together with other groups and use the same `XMLelements`.
+This will make it possible for your elf production lines to work with their Santas, and vice versa!